 Wacom.
 How I love and hate their product(s) at the same time.
 However love always conquers, right?
 Let’s start from the beginning, shall we?
 I

 Thought about writing some basics for a change.
 Kind of my thoughts on a drawing tablet and tools for drawing.
 When I first started out

-You need an art program to draw digital art
+You need an art software to draw digital art

-You can’t draw if there is no program to take your creative flow in.
-Art program is yet again a must to have if you plan on drawing anything digitally.
+You can’t draw if there is no software to take your creative flow in.
+Art software is yet again a must to have if you plan on drawing anything digitally.
 Now, what I do recommend is that you first decide what kind of art you are going to be producing.

 Is it paintings, drawings, vector illustrations or perhaps something between?
-As there are many art programs available in the markets.
+As there are many art software available in the markets.
 There is also strengths and weaknesses in every one of them.